 Failure to provide a needed accommodation to a student with a disability is discrimination against someone based on a protected characteristic, in violation of Faculty Handbook 6-B (1), and should be reported to the Office of Equity and Diversity (OED).
 On a complaint to OED, a finding by the Designated Investigator that a faculty member’s action or inaction amounted to discrimination would lead to consideration of discipline by the designated Vice Provost under Faculty Handbook chapter 6.

 2.)
 Formal: To initiate a formal complaint, the student will need to contact the Office of Equity and Diversity at equity.usc.edu.
 That office will investigate in keeping with established university protocols.
 A student may request advice, assistance or advocacy from the office of Disability Services and Programs.

 Time Frame for Resolving Disagreements

 In situations where there is disagreement concerning the appropriateness of a particular accommodation, every effort will be made to resolve the disagreement as expeditiously as possible.
-In general, each phase of the review process should occur within ten working days including informal resolution by the faculty and/or disabled student services professional, formal review by the appropriate disability services professional, Department Chairperson, Dean, Accommodations Hearing Panel, and final determination by the Vice President of Student Affairs.
-In consultation with DSP, every effort should be made by the academic department to try to enable the student to continue in the course throughout the grievance proceeding.
+In consultation with DSP and the Office of Equity and Diversity, every effort should be made by the academic department to try to enable the student to continue in the course throughout the grievance proceeding.